SF SEC 113

 Phone: (605) 357-1539

 Graduated with my BSN in May 2005 from Morningside College.
 Earned my MSN from Walden University in 2011.
-I hold an advanced certification in Simulation the CHSE-A and was approved for a 3 year renewal period this past April.
+I hold an advanced certification in Simulation the CHSE-A and was approved for a 3 year renewal valid until April 2023.
 Worked as a bedside NICU RN, as well as the NICU Clinical Nurse Educator prior to coming to USD Sioux Falls.

 I really enjoy teaching in first semester, I take pride in the fact that I am one of the professors who set the tone for their next three semesters of nursing school.
 I enjoy utilizing a variety of learning techniques in the classroom in order to reach as many learners as possible.
 I am also passionate about simulation and working to bring relevant topics to the learners so they have a chance to practice and see a situation prior to having it happen with a real patient in the hospital.
 Simulation provides new nurses with experiences to pull from enabling them to recall what happened and what to do when those same situations present themselves in the hospital setting.